resurfaceio/logger-ruby/README.md

 # resurfaceio-logger-ruby
 &copy; 2016 Resurface Labs LLC, All Rights Reserved

+This gem makes it easy to log server usage including HTTP request/response details.

+## Dependencies

+No runtime dependencies to conflict with your app.
+Requires Ruby 2.x.

 ## Installing with Bundler

 Add this line to your Gemfile: